KyleM2004/Pixel_To_Code_Mastering-Teamwork-Coding-Excellence-and-Debugging-Skills-in-Web-Development/CONTRIBUTING.md

 ## Questions?

 If you have any questions or need assistance, feel free to reach out to the project maintainers.
-We're here to help and appreciate your interest in improving the CodeCrafters Training Session repository.
+We're here to help and appreciate your interest in improving the Pixel To Code Training Session repository.

 ---

-Thank you for your interest in contributing to the CodeCrafters Training Session.
+Thank you for your interest in contributing to the Pixel To Code Training Session.
 Your efforts help make this a better resource for everyone involved!